-Connectivity and SIM cards in Bhutan
+Connectivity and SIM cards

 Bhutan’s cities have decent mobile coverage, and most hotels offer free WiFi (whether or not it works is another matter).
 Connectivity is spotty to nonexistent in the mountains… not that you should ever expect anything more.

 Tour operators can arrange local SIM cards for you if desired.
-Bhutan’s major mobile operator is the state-owned Bhutan Telecom, operating under the B-Mobile brand.
+The kingdom’s major mobile operator is the state-owned Bhutan Telecom, operating under the B-Mobile brand.
 The second operator is called TashiCell, which is much smaller.
 I used B-Mobile during my three weeks in the country, and I was satisfied with my coverage.

-If you travel Bhutan independently you can buy a SIM card with data at one of the many branded mobile stores for about 100 Nu.
+If you travel to Bhutan independently you can buy a SIM card with data at one of the many branded mobile stores for about 100 Nu.
 Bring copies of your passport.

 Other things to know before going to Bhutan